 What’s clear is that customer experience is increasingly important.
 More specifically, a new type of customer experience has emerged — one that merges a brand’s reputation with its online customer interaction.
-Businesses are grappling with how to evolve while adjusting to dramatic changes in their supply chains, CDC restrictions and other Covid-19 related challenges.
-As businesses adjust to the new normal, their reputations will hinge on assessing and optimizing customer experiences amid continued disruption and economic volatility.
+Businesses have been grappling with how to evolve while adjusting to dramatic changes in their supply chains, CDC restrictions and other Covid-19 related challenges.
+As businesses have adjusted to the new normal, their reputations will hinge on assessing and optimizing customer experiences amid continued disruption and economic volatility.

 1. Digital storefronts are here to stay, and the lines between brick-and-mortar and ecommerce will continue to blur.

 Thanks to this rapid digital transformation, contactless service offerings and at-home consumption are now the primary ways in which consumers interact with brands:

 - In healthcare, the market for digital transformation is estimated to reach $210 billion by 2025.
 A key driver is the adoption of telemedicine, which was already on the rise prior to the Covid-19 outbreak and could now reach $185.6 billion by 2026.